-A warm welcome awaits you at Hall Farm Barn.
-It is private and self contained and provides very comfortable accommodation for 4 people with a stunning large sitting room with a big wood-burner.
+Hall Farm Barn is in an idyllic location being close to both the Broads and the beautiful East Coast beaches.
+It is private and self contained and provides very comfortable accommodation for 2 or 4 people with a stunning large sitting room with a big wood-burner.
 The kitchen is well equipped with an electric hob/oven and a table and chairs for 4 people.
-It has a twin bedroom upstairs next to the bathroom and a double bedroom off the sitting room area (a heavy curtain provides complete privacy).
+It has a twin bedded room upstairs next to the bathroom and a double bedroom off the sitting room area (a heavy curtain provides complete privacy).

-Outside there is ample parking and a private courtyard garden to relax in.
-Also a watermeadow with 300 metres of riverbank (coarse fishing available for guests payable by the day) and 2 benches by the river to sit on to just enjoy the idyllic surroundings!
+Outside there is ample parking for 2 cars or more and a private courtyard garden to relax in.
+Also a water meadow with 300 metres of riverbank and guests are welcome to fish during the coarse fishing season.
+During the Summer months there are 2 benches by the river to sit on to enjoy the idyllic surroundings!
+Watching the barn owl is a special experience!
 Alternatively why not bring your own canoe or hire one locally.
-Local bicycle hire is available and is a wonderful way to explore the wonderful local countryside.
+Local bicycle hire is available and it is a wonderful way to explore the wonderful local countryside.

-There are glorious walks from the barn.
-You can also take a gentle 15 minute stroll across the fields to the Goat Inn at Skeyton who give a warm welcome, are children and pet friendly, and also serve an excellent local beer!
+There are glorious walks from the barn for both walkers and dog walkers.
+You can also take a gentle 15 minute stroll directly from the barn across the fields to the Goat Inn at Skeyton who give a warm welcome, are children and pet friendly, and also serve good food and an excellent local beer as well!
 There is also horse-riding in the local area and golf courses too.

 |Size||Sleeps up to 4, 2 bedrooms|